odoo/documentation/content/developer/reference/extract_api.rst

-The service scans documents using an :abbr:`OCR (Optical Character Recognition)` engine and then uses :abbr:`AI(Artificial Intelligence)`-based algorithms to extract fields of interest such as the total, due date, or invoice lines for *invoices*, the total, date, payment reference for *expenses*, or the name, email, phone number for *resumes*.
+The service scans documents using an :abbr:`OCR (Optical Character Recognition)` engine and then uses :abbr:`AI(Artificial Intelligence)`-based algorithms to extract fields of interest such as the total, due date, or invoice lines for *invoices*, the total, date for *expenses*, or the name, email, phone number for *resumes*.

 This service is a paid service.
 Each document processing will cost you one credit.